know you can arrange for a future gift to 1868

 · For donors who

-prefer to make major donations at the end of their life, the bequest has
+prefer to make major donations at the end of their life, the

 simplicity, economy, revocability, ease of change, and asset availability.